gkonstantinoudis/TutorialExcess/README.md

 * EUROSTAT_ISO: the iso weeks during 2015-2020
 * The 4 manuscript figures: PopulationPlot.png, ERAPOINTS.png, PCpriors.png, SpatiotemporalRegions.png and PosteriorProb.png

 Download the folders, unzip and put it in your working directory.
-You can skip download the Output file, as all the files there can be downloaded following the instruction of the Rfiles.
+You can skip downloading the Output file, as all the files there can be downloaded following the instruction of the Rfiles.